ruscoe/theme2html/README.md

 ### Capitalization in file paths

 In 1995, Windows apparently did not care about capitalization in file paths.
-Linux does, however.
+Modern operating systems do, however.

 If you have a .Theme file that contains lower case paths and the files are in upper case directories, you'll have to modify the .Theme file before running the converter.

 For example, in the "[Inside Your Computer](https://archive.org/details/inside_201808)" desktop theme that ships with Microsoft Plus, the wallpaper path is given as: